Governance in the making

 Activities in the years 2008-2014 were supported through the Federal Ministry for Education and Research (BMBF) for a project based at the Technische Universität Berlin.
 Further projects are under development.
 In the meanwhile the group’s agenda is pursued in joint publications, workshops, conference panels, colloquia, extended coffee breaks, dinner parties and nocturnal street corner debates.

-May 2015: “Knowing Governance.
-The epistemic construction of political order” – book manuscript goes into production
+December 2015: “Knowing Governance.
+The epistemic construction of political order” – new book published

 May 2014: “Challenging futures of governance instruments of" – reports from constructive assessment workshops now online